The Birth of Quantum Mechanics and the Dirac Equation

 \subsubsection{Canonical Hamilton formalism}

-Before quantizing the equations of motion (16) and (11), Kramers searched for Hamiltonian equation, from which they both can be simultaneously derived.
-For this purpose he considered the equations (14), in which only real vectors occur.
-They can be written in canonical form if, in agreement with the ordinary treatment of a dipole in a field, the energy is taken to be
+Before quantizing equations~(\ref{eq11}) and~(\ref{eq16}), Kramers sought a single Hamiltonian from which both could be simultaneously derived.
+To this end, he first considered equation~(\ref{eq14}), which involves only real vectors.
+This equation can be cast in canonical form if, in agreement with the standard treatment of a dipole in an external field, the energy is taken to be